PREPARING KIDS TO MANAGE THE SOCIAL

 What if my child misses a session?

 Naturally, there will be occasions when students won’t be able to attend.
-In the event that your child is unable to attend a session, we ask that you let us know in advance so that we can adjust our planning accordingly.
+In the event that your child is unable to attend a session, I ask that you let me know in advance so that I can adjust the planning accordingly.

 What if my child has an issue with something else?